Labor Day: Labor Day versus May Day

-The date of May 1 (an ancient European folk holiday known as May Day) emerged in 1886 as an alternative holiday for the celebration of labor, later becoming known as International Workers' Day.
+The date of May 1, an ancient European folk holiday known as May Day, emerged in 1886 as a holiday for the celebration of labor, later becoming known as International Workers' Day.
 The date had its origins at the 1885 convention of the American Federation of Labor, which passed a resolution calling for adoption of the eight-hour day effective May 1, 1886.
 While negotiation was envisioned for achievement of the shortened work day, use of the strike to enforce this demand was recognized, with May 1 advocated as a date for coordinated strike action.
-The proximity of the date to the bloody Haymarket affair of May 4, 1886, further accentuated May First's radical reputation.
+In Chicago, that strike culminated in the bloody Haymarket affair of May 4, 1886.

-There was disagreement among labor unions at this time about when a holiday celebrating workers should be, with some advocating for continued emphasis of the September march-and-picnic date while others sought the designation of the more politically charged date of May 1.
+There was disagreement among labor unions at this time about when a holiday celebrating workers should be.
+Some advocated for continued emphasis of the September march-and-picnic date.
+Others sought the designation of the more politically charged date of May 1.
 Conservative Democratic President Grover Cleveland was one of those concerned that a labor holiday on May 1 would tend to become a commemoration of the Haymarket affair and would strengthen socialist and anarchist movements that backed the May 1 commemoration around the globe.
-In 1887, he publicly supported the September Labor Day holiday as a less inflammatory alternative, formally adopting the date as a United States federal holiday through a law that he signed in 1894.
+In 1887, he publicly supported the September Labor Day holiday as a less inflammatory alternative, formally adopting the date as a United States federal holiday through a law he signed in 1894.

 Since the mid-1950s, the United States has celebrated Loyalty Day and Law Day on May 1.
-Unlike Labor Day, neither are legal public holidays (in that government agencies and most businesses do not shut down to celebrate them) and therefore have remained relatively obscure.
+Unlike Labor Day, neither are legal public holidays, in that government agencies and most businesses do not shut down to celebrate them, and therefore have remained relatively obscure.
 Loyalty Day is formally celebrated in a few cities, while some bar associations hold Law Day events to celebrate the rule of law.